Choosing Ebook Topics To Write About? Find Ideas In Blog Posts You’ve Already Written, Competitors’ Ebooks, And What Audiences Want To Have Solved.

 One more thing to remember here: don’t confuse diffidence with inadequate knowledge.
 There are many marketers who balk at writing an ebook on a topic, thinking themselves to be still ignorant on the topic.
 But “feeling ignorant” is different from “being ignorant”, and you won’t know how much you really know till you begin.
 So make that start, and see how you get on.

-6. Search Amazon Kindle for ebooks in topics related to your niche: spot gaps where there are no useful ebooks
+6. Search Amazon Kindle to spot gaps where there are no useful ebooks

 Amazon Kindle is a great place to buy ebooks – or to shop for ideas for ebooks.
 I can’t count the number of times I have looked around Amazon for an ebook on a particular subject, only to find that no one has even written a book of the kind I want.
 Yes, you heard me right.